pmarathe25/Project-Vyasa/CONTRIBUTING.md

 - There must not be any blank lines within a section

 - Each set of words belonging to a single verse must be grouped into a single section, and the corresponding complete translation must be in the subsequent section.

 - Each word of the verse text must appear on a separate line, in non-*sandhi*ed form and followed by its root, parts of speech, and a literal translation.

-  For indeclinable words whose root is the same as the word, the "base-form" and "parts of speech" fields may be omitted.
+  For indeclinable words whose root is the same as the word, the "base-form" and/or "parts of speech" fields may be omitted.
-  For example: `ca and` rather than `ca (ca, indc) and`.
+  For example: `ca and` or `ca (ca) and` rather than `ca (ca, indc) and`.

   The [`process_text.py`](./scripts/process_text.py) script can automatically generate text with *sandhi* applied based on the word-by-word input.
 As of this writing, some *sandhi* may not yet be implemented.
 Fortunately, adding new rules is easy!

 - If the verse text needs to be split on more than one line, use a line containing a single dash, `-`, to mark where the line break should be.
 For example:
   ```
   word0 (base-form, parts of speech) literal translation